90ashish/System-Design-In-Go/Design Patterns/singleton/Cache Manager/readme.md

 ✅ Allow **adding** and **retrieving** key-value pairs.
 ✅ Implement **LRU eviction** when the cache exceeds its capacity.
 ✅ Ensure **thread-safety** for concurrent access.

+## 💬 Bonus Challenge

+🔹 Try extending this solution to support TTL (Time-To-Live) for cache entries.
+🔹 Implement a feature to persist cache data to disk for recovery after restarts.